Tuesday, May 4, 2010

 Are Calculators a Handicap?

+Am I too hard a teacher to expect my students to be able to multiply to twenty in their head, or add atomic masses together quickly?
 Yes a calculator can do it, but I can do it in my head quicker than I can type it into my calculator.
 I truly feel that students are becoming too dependent on calculators.
 I will insist that parts of my students’ exams are completely with out the aide of a calculator.

 Wednesday, February 24, 2010